Execution

 1. Using the executeSwaps Function

-The executeSwaps function provides advanced features including positive slippage capture (50% capture rate) and custom fee collection:
+The executeSwaps function provides positive slippage capture (50% capture rate) and custom fee collection:

 function executeSwaps(